top of page

 A: Households with no other means of documenting income may be allowed to proceed with an income self-attestation.
 This will be considered on a case-by-case basis through a VMRP waiver.
 Additionally, homeowner or household members can certify to no earnings (I.E. No social security income, no unemployment income, no business earnings, etc.) if applicable.

-Q: What is the maximum amount of assistance available?
+Q: What was the maximum amount of assistance available?

-AVMRP assistance is capped at $50,000 per household for eligible expenses however, applicants may not receive the full $50,000 depending on their eligibility and the availability of program funds.
-For returning applicants, all assistance received from the VMRP to date counts towards the overall $50,000 program cap.
+AVMRP assistance was capped at $50,000 per household for eligible expenses; however, applicants may not have received the full $50,000 depending on their eligibility and the availability of program funds.

-VMRP funds are limited and available on a first come, first served basis.
-Once the allocated VMRP funding has been fully disbursed, the remaining applications will be ineligible for assistance.
+VMRP funds were limited and available on a first come, first served basis.
+As allocated VMRP funding has been fully disbursed, the remaining applications are ineligible for assistance

 Q: Will I be required to pay back the funds used to assist me?